mustafar/nh-recipes/content/blog/galawat-ke-kabab/index.md

 ### Spice Mix

 Heat a pan on medium low flame.
-Add in mace, black cardamoms, green cardamoms, cumin seeds, black cumin seeds, cloves, black peppercorns, and dry roast till they are fragrant.
+Add in mace, black cardamom, green cardamom, cumin seeds, black cumin seeds, cloves, black peppercorns, and dry roast till they are fragrant.

 Turn off the flame and grate the nutmeg in the pan, add in dry rose petals and mix well.
 Let the spices cool down completely.
 Grind the spices to a fine powder.